Skip to content

 Setting Up Prompts

-Your CLAUDE.md file is the most important configuration for agent collaboration.
-It's the first thing your AI agent reads—use it to establish workflows, project context, and the Sibyl integration.
+Your agent's instruction file is the most important configuration for collaboration.
+It is the first thing the agent reads each session.
+Use it to establish workflows, project context, and the Sibyl integration.

 The Two-Level System